yxdunc/lipl/README.md

 ### named arguments:
 `-n/--refresh-rate`: the refresh rate in seconds

 `-t/--target`: a target value that will be used to show a progress bar based on the command outputs.
 A simple linear regression is used.

 `-l/--history-len`: the number of results from the given command that are stored and plotted.

-`--hide-regression-line`: hides the regression line used to get the ETA and the progress bar.
+`--show-regression-line`: when true shows the regression line used to compute the ETA.

+`--show-target-line`: when true shows an horizontal representing the target value.

 ## Sample usages: